-SCADA systems involve monitoring multiple processes and pieces of equipment from a single location.
+SCADA systems involve monitoring a lot of processes and pieces of gear from a single location.
 To do this, you have to have a communications network to bring remotely collected data to your screen.

 Data in modern SCADA systems is typically transported via ethernet or IP over SONET.
 It is important, however, to keep SCADA traffic off of the public Internet.
 This is an important security measure against both the real and perceived threats of terrorism.
-Public infrastructure and utilities and manufacturing facilities are valuable targets for disruptive attacks.
-This makes it very important to take at least basic security precautions.
+Public infrastructure, utilities and manufacturing facilities are valuable targets for attacks.
+This makes it very important to take at least basic security measures.

 In order for your central SCADA console to receive information from sensors, which are very simple devices, you need to install an RTU (Remote Telemetry Unit) at each monitored location.
 An RTU collects data from sensors and converts the readings into a protocol, such as MODBUS or DNP3, that can be transported across your communications network and back to you.

 The same communication works in reverse (from you to your RTU) for control commands.
 In this scenario, you would issue a command from your central SCADA console.
 That command would be encoded into the SCADA protocol you are using and sent out across your network.
 The appropriate RTU would receive and decode your command, then respond by latching a control relay.
 This command process tells the gear that you have wired into your RTU to perform a specific action.